 Buildzi

 Who knew you could play Tetris without a screen?!
-This game checks almost every box – it’s creative, has many problems to be solved, can be played together or solo, and as a parent of a certain age, the nostalgia factor makes me smile.
+This game checks almost every box—it’s creative, has many problems to solve, can be played together or solo, and, as a parent of a certain age, the nostalgia factor makes me smile.
 You can combine these with additional sets or blocks for a new experience.
+Playing Buildzi is a great time and a creative way to build strong math skills.

 The Genius Square

 Another winner was suggested to us by a friend!
 Roll the dice and plug in the wooden circles.
 The goal is to fill in the missing spaces using the different puzzle pieces.
 Players can play this game alone or challenge a friend to see who can complete the puzzle in time.
-Genius Square is a fantastic board game for elementary-aged children and beyond.
+Genius Square is a fantastic board game for elementary-aged children and beyond to improve strategy and hand-eye coordination.

 A friend suggested this board game for my six and seven-year-olds to play.
 It has inspired lots of strategic thinking!
 The goal is to complete train routes by gathering cards of coordinating colors.
 We like to play this game before bedtime and get everyone involved.
 If you want a new board game for elementary-aged children, THIS IS IT!